 The Marshall House | 123 E Broughton Street, Savannah, Georgia 31401

-Whenever you search for haunted hotels in Savannah, The Marshall House is usually near the top of the list.
+Whenever you search for haunted hotels in Savannah, The Marshall House usually ranks near the top of the list.

-Guests have reported the sounds of children laughing and rolling balls across the floors, mysterious flickering lights, and faucets that turn off and on when no one is nearby.
+Guests have reported hearing the sounds of children laughing and rolling balls across the floors, seeing mysterious flickering lights, and noticing faucets that turn off and on when no one is nearby.

 The odor is reportedly similar to the stench of decaying bodies.